 Mary Shelley - Biography

-Shelley biography: Author of "Frankenstein" and Literary MastermindMary (August 30, 1797 - February 1, 1851) was a name associated with one of the most famous and influential novels in literary history.
-The English writer became famous for her work "Frankenstein, or modern Prometheus," which became a classic of the horror and science fiction genre.
-In this biography, we look at key moments in the life and work of Mary Shelley.
+Shelley Biography: Author of "Frankenstein" and Literary MastermindMary (August 30, 1797 - February 1, 1851) is a name associated with one of the most famous and influential novels in literary history.
+The English writer became famous for her work Frankenstein, or Modern Prometheus, which has become a classic of the horror and science fiction genre.
+In this biography, we look at key moments in Mary Shelley's life and work.

 In 1814, at the age of 17, Mary met Percy Shelley, a talented poet and philosopher who was a friend of her father.
 This meeting changed her life and became a source of creative stimulation.
 Their passionate discussions of literature, philosophy and politics inspired Mary to start writing her own works.

-In 1816, Mary and Percy went to Switzerland, where they spent the summer with a friend named Lord Byron and his company.
+In 1816, Mary and Percy went to Switzerland, where they spent the summer with a friend named Lord Byron and his companionship.
 During this trip, they regularly read scary stories and held competitions in writing terrible stories.

 Author genres